zeekus/textfiles/howto_manually_setup_ssh_keys_with_no_pass.md

 # manually setup ssh keys for passwordless login

 **in this example, we will be creating the private key on the orginating machine.**
+**note the ssh key can be generated anywhere.**
+**Manual generation of keys is ocassionally needed when a system that doesn't allow users to login with regular credentals.**

 # 1. run key gen to get an rsa key with the filename my_rsa_key.pem